Loading...

 At this point, we must choose a coordinate system on the inclined plane, as you saw in the previous problems.

-(a) Prior to reaching a specific angle, the box is at rest yet.
-This is because the static friction force upward the incline is greater than $mg\sin\theta$ downward along the incline.
-As the angle increases, the weight component parallel to the incline $mg\sin\theta$ gradually increases in magnitude until it equals the maximum static friction force $f_{s,max}$.
-At this moment, the box is on the verge of slipping downward. \begin{gather*} f_{s,max}=mg\sin\theta \\ \mu_s F_N=mg\sin\theta \\ \mu_s (mg\cos\theta)=mg\sin\theta \\ \Rightarrow \boxed{\mu_s=\tan \theta} \end{gather*} Thus, the desired angle is arctangent (inverse of tangent) of the static coefficient of friction $\mu_s$ \begin{align*} \theta&=\arctan{\mu_s} \\ &=\arctan{0.85} \\ &=\boxed{40.36^\circ} \end{align*}
+(a) Before reaching a certain angle, the box remains at rest because the upward static friction force on the incline is greater than the downward force of $mg\sin\theta$ along the incline.
+As the angle increases, the weight component parallel to the incline gradually increases until it equals the maximum static friction force, causing the box to be on the verge of slipping downward.
+This can be expressed as $f_{s,max}=mg\sin\theta$, which can be rearranged to solve for the static coefficient of friction $\mu_s$. \begin{gather*} f_{s,max}=mg\sin\theta \\ \mu_s F_N=mg\sin\theta \\ \mu_s (mg\cos\theta)=mg\sin\theta \\ \Rightarrow \boxed{\mu_s=\tan \theta} \end{gather*} The desired angle is then found by taking the arctangent (inverse of tangent) of $\mu_s$.
+Using this method, we find that the box will remain at rest until the surface reaches an angle of approximately $40.36^\circ$. \begin{align*} \theta&=\arctan{\mu_s} \\ &=\arctan{0.85} \\ &=\boxed{40.36^\circ} \end{align*}

 (b) As you have seen in part (a), the box is at rest until the surface reaches an angle of about $40^\circ$.
 Beyond that angle, the box would accelerate downslope.
 Now, by reducing the angle we can make a situation in which the box would travel with constant velocity (no acceleration).
 This occurs when the weight force component $mg\sin\theta$ down slope becomes equal to the kinetic friction force $f_k=\mu_k F_N$ upslope.
 Equating these two forces will give us the desired angle \begin{gather*} f_k=mg\sin\theta \\ \mu_k (mg\cos\theta)=mg\sin\theta \\ \Rightarrow \boxed{\tan\theta=\mu_k} \end{gather*} Substituting the given value into this equation and taking the inverse tangent of both sides, we get \begin{gather*} \tan\theta=0.42 \\ \rightarrow \theta =\tan^{-1}(0.42)=\boxed{22.7^\circ} \end{gather*}